oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 Using an immutable data structure avoids that.

 Here is example for a `Dict`.
-It highlights that while the time taken to get a value is expected O(1), i.e. constant-time, that constant is not tiny as it needs to compute the `hash`.
+It highlights that while the time taken to get a value is expected O(1), i.e. constant-time, that constant is not tiny.
+The constant-time hidden with-in the O(1) s it needs to compute the `hash`.
 `hash` for `Symbol` is fairly fast, for `String` is a  bit larger.
 For more complicated objects it can be quiet large, often larger than `isequal` as designing a good `hash` function is hard.
 But the case we see in this antipattern are mostly `Dict{Symbol}` or `Dict{String}`